AlCode88/ansible-tasks/session7/Notes.md

 <b>Tasks 3:</b>
 write a playbook change the permission on /tmp/testfile in localhost to read/write for everyone condition: server OS is CentOS

+<b>Tasks 4:</b>
+To run on remote server (Ubuntu), and change the file permission on /tmp/testfile
+condition: hostname = ubuntu